 The U.S. Treasury introduced savings bonds in 1935 to promote savings and support the government.
 Paper bonds are nearly obsolete.
 Bonds are now available for purchase online.

-Today, there are two types: Series EE and Series I. Series EE offers a fixed rate and doubles in value over 20 years, expiring after 30.
+Today, there are two types: Series EE and Series I. Series EE offers a fixed rate and doubles in value over 20 years, with the option to extend for 30 years.
 Series I bonds have a fixed and variable rate, safeguarding against inflation.
 This article will highlight the potential benefits of Series I savings bonds and retirement savings.

 What is a Series I Savings Bond?